Twaice raised $26M to scale its battery analytics software – TechCrunch

 Twaice also offers solutions before the battery even enters the vehicle or energy storage system.
 “Battery design engineers use our simulations to reduce the testing effort [. . .] assess charging strategies, assess depth of discharge, assess different cell chemistries,” Rohr explained.

 One major use case for Twaice’s software is for warranty tracking and safety risks.
 Using battery analytics OEMs can understand where exactly the battery failed, whether in the cell or the module, for example, and also gain valuable data on future warranty claims based on previous data.
-Warranties are huge risks for OEMs, Lennart Hinrichs, Twaice’s commercial director explained to TechCrunch, in part because batteries are so complex and difficult to understand once they’re in a vehicle.
+Warranties are huge risks for OEMs, Lennart Hinrichs, Twaice’s commercial director, explained to TechCrunch, in part because batteries are so complex and difficult to understand once they’re in a vehicle.

 But having a grasp on the battery’s life could come in handy for consumers as well.
 Twaice has partnered with TÜV Rheinland, a testing and certification institute in Germany that’s working on EV resale in the private market.
 It could eventually lead the way to a standard assessment process for batteries on the resale market.

-Once the battery is no longer suited for its first life application, companies can use Twaice’s software to assess the remaining life and health of the battery system and determine whether it’s fit for a second-life purpose or if it should go straight to recycling.
+Once the battery is no longer suited for its first-life application, companies can use Twaice’s software to assess the remaining life and health of the battery system and determine whether it’s fit for a second-life purpose or if it should go straight to recycling.

 Twaice’s previous funding round in March 2020 was led by early-stage venture capital firm Creandum, with additional participation from existing investors UVC Partners, Cherry Ventures and Speedinvest.